fbielejec/cljs-firebase-client/README.md

 ```
 #### <a name="delete-user"></a>`delete-user`

-Deletes a user, take suser id as an argument:
+Deletes a user, takes the user id as an argument.
 Example (deletes all users):

 ```